happyhere-TN/termux_xashDS-new-engine-/README.md

 # termux_xashDS (new and old engine)

-By [termux-xashDS] you can run metamod with latest HLDS updates with new engine and old engine DS libs on Android using termux
+By [termux-xashDS] you can run metamod with latest HLDS updates with new engine and old engine DS libs on Android using termux.

--Follow the instalation steps ...
+-If you don't know what I'm talking about chek [xash3D-Fwgs](https://github.com/FWGS/xash3d-fwgs)

 -- **_Interface_**
 ![Image](https://github.com/user-attachments/assets/4431e5c3-1713-4d6a-93e1-986041694e04)